Wednesday, January 31, 2007

 Rationale: Two years ago, I felt Million Dollar Baby was the best movie of the year, but was 100% certain that The Aviator would win best pic.
 It had won the Golden Globe and earned the most Oscar nominations, two indicators that, even independently, almost always signal victory.
 Million Dollar Baby won.

-t I didn't think it was the type of production that the Academy would even nominate.
+Last year, Crash was my favorite movie of the year, but I didn't think it was the type of production that the Academy would even nominate.
 I figured it was sitting in the 5th spot and had no chance to win even if another movie did upset Brokeback Mountain.
 Crash won.

 This year, while there is no clear front runner, I have decided that, collectively, the Academy is starting to think more and more like me (this is possible as I understand their voter dynamic has changed in the last few years).